-The key management question to be addressed is: how can the water resources available to the Northern Corridor region be best used to optimise the development of industries that generate new employment opportunities in the NC region in a sustainable way and not result in long term and not result in long term environmental problems resulting in reduced productivity and legacy costs for industry, landowners, local and State government to deal with and address?
+The key management question addressed by the research project was: how can the water resources available to the Northern Corridor region be best used to optimise the development of industries that generate new employment opportunities in the NC region in a sustainable way and not result in long term and not result in long term environmental problems resulting in reduced productivity and legacy costs for industry, landowners, local and State government to deal with and address?

-The research is proposed to be structured into five distinct tasks:
+The research was structured into five distinct tasks:

 Specific outcomes from the project included collation of current knowledge on the impacts of using recycled water, and stormwater and groundwater of various quality for irrigation; and filling key research gaps identified at various stakeholder-researcher workshops as holding back economic development (related to expansion of irrigated horticulture) along the Northern Adelaide Corridor (defined as the coastal plains region between northern Adelaide and Whyalla).